 That's not the case with the new Olympus Stylus 1.
 The camera takes the TruePic VI image processor and 12-megapixel 1/1.7-inch BSI CMOS sensor of Olympus' Stylus XZ-2 iHS and mates them with a 10.7x f2.8 28-300mm lens.

-Now, compared to the 50x zoom lenses on cameras like the Canon PowerShot SX50 HS, or even the 24x f2.8 lens on Panasonic's Lumix FZ200, that 10.7x might not seem like much.
-Likewise, compared to the 1-inch BSI CMOS sensor on Sony's RX10, the Stylus 1's sensor is tiny.
+Now, compared with the 50x zoom lenses on cameras like the Canon PowerShot SX50 HS, or even the 24x f2.8 lens on Panasonic's Lumix FZ200, that 10.7x might not seem like much.
+Likewise, compared with the 1-inch BSI CMOS sensor on Sony's RX10, the Stylus 1's sensor is tiny.